ferrykurniawan28/e_commerce/README.md

 - Fall back to cached data when offline
 - Implement cache strategies for different data types

-### 5. Dependency Injection with Flutter Modular
+### 5. Dependency Injection with Flutter BLoC

-**Decision**: Use flutter_modular for dependency injection and routing
+**Decision**: Use `flutter_bloc`'s built-in dependency injection with `RepositoryProvider` and `MultiBlocProvider`

 **Rationale**:
-- **Testability**: Easy to mock dependencies for testing
+- **Testability**: Easy to mock repositories and use cases for testing BLoCs
-- **Loose Coupling**: Components depend on abstractions, not implementations
+- **Loose Coupling**: BLoCs depend on repository interfaces, not implementations
-- **Configuration**: Centralized dependency configuration
-- **Lazy Loading**: Dependencies are created only when needed
+- **Integration**: Perfect integration with BLoC state management
+- **Simplicity**: No additional DI framework needed when using BLoC pattern

 **Implementation**:
+- `MultiRepositoryProvider` manages all repository dependencies
+- `MultiBlocProvider` creates BLoCs with injected dependencies
-- Each feature module defines its dependencies
+- Each BLoC receives its required use cases through constructor injection
-- Repositories, use cases, and BLoCs are injected
+- Repositories are injected into use cases at creation time
-- Routes are defined alongside their dependencies

 ### 6. Firebase for Authentication